How Do You Take Care Of A Potted Japanese Maple?

 how large should a container be for a Japanese maple

 The pot for a Japanese Maple should be large enough to accommodate the entire root ball plus 1 to 2 inches on each side.
-In other words, the pot should be slightly larger than the root system of the tree.
+In other words, the pot should be slightly larger than the tree’s root system.

 The material from which the pot is made can be either plastic or clay.
 Clay pots are more decorative but less resistant to frost.
 At the same time, a plastic container is more tolerant of harsh climatic conditions.

 Be sure that the container has several drainage holes in the bottom.
-The holes should be at least a quarter of an inch in diameter.
-The more holes the better.
-If there are few or no holes make them.
+The more holes, the better.

 What kind of potting soil does a Japanese maple need?